 Plants have been used as medicine for literally millennia.

-Pairing NFTs with healthcare research means you can explore promising alternatives in a modern, culturally relevant way that eliminates accessibility obstacles while remaining autonomous, transparent and accountable.
+Pairing NFTs with health research means you can explore promising alternatives in a modern, culturally relevant way that eliminates accessibility obstacles while remaining autonomous, transparent and accountable.

-We are democratizing funding for critical healthcare R&D, and it's all thanks to our healers.
+We are democratizing funding for critical health innovation R&D, and it's all thanks to our healers.

 Introducing The Healing Project